 This management plan proposes to create approximately 1,500 linear feet of new universal access trail that connects Quenomica South with a view platform at the point.
-Additionally, the plan proposes to create approximately 250 linear feet of spur trail to access a permanent duck blind with a light-penetrating deck and removable sides.
-To maintain and restore the open landscape on the Preserve the plan proposes to restore 4 acres of sandplain grassland at Quenomica South and lease 2.7 acres of agricultural field at Quenomica North.
+To maintain and restore the open landscape on the Preserve the plan proposes to restore 4 acres of sandplain grassland at Quenomica South and lease 2.7 acres of agricultural field at Quenomica North within the parameters of the Ashakomaksett Farm Association Covenants and Restriction and Conservation Restriction.
 A 2-vehicle trailhead is proposed at Quenomica South to accommodate one universal access vehicle and one space for permitted hunters.
 The plan proposes to direct all other visitors to access the Preserve via an off-premises trailhead to be installed at 40-44 Meetinghouse Way.
-Connection of the northern and southern portions of the Preserve is proposed via an off-premises trail, at 40-44 Meetinghouse Way, and Kanomika Road.
+Connection of the northern and southern portions of the Preserve is proposed via an offpremises trail, at 40-44 Meetinghouse Way, and Kanomika Road.
 Additional access to the Preserve is proposed via kayak from the pond with access at a kayak landing area comprising adjustable stairs, tie-off system, and platform with a bench.
-Limited hunting for one deer archer and one duck blind to accommodate three hunters is proposed at Quenomica South.
+Limited hunting for one deer archer is proposed at Quenomica South.
 In addition, the plan proposes to address invasive species; prohibit dogs and motorized vehicles; maintain the caretaker residence at Quenomica South; and promote rare species habitat where suitable and possible.